 As the B Corporation movement increases in popularity and more big-name brands get on board, the more seriously social responsibility in business is taken worldwide.
 Thankfully, we have seen a global shift in perspective since Milton Friedman declared in 1970 that the sole purpose of business was to maximise profits but the remnants of this mindset still linger

 The flipside of CSR’s rise in popularity is that now everyone wants to be seen as ethical regardless of whether or not they are actually doing the work.
 It is becoming increasingly difficult to discern the genuinely good from the greenwashers, and consumers are often held responsible for their buying decisions more than companies are held to account for harmful production processes.

-At Social Good Connect, our mission is to build a world where people care and are inspired to make a positive social impact, and for us, becoming a pending B-Corp is an important first step.
-We are committed to building an ethical, sustainable, and impactful business and we are so excited to keep you updated on our journey towards B-Corp status.
+At Social Good Connect, our mission is to build a world where people care and are inspired to make a positive social impact, and so for us, becoming a B Corp was a no-brainer.
+We are committed to building an ethical, sustainable, and impactful business and we are so delighted to have recognised as one of the Best for the World.

 If you want to know more about what it means to be a B Corp, or how we are building a purpose-led business, please get in touch or join our mailing list!